 My guitar collection - Acoustics

 It seems to be common that aspiring acoustic guitar builders always bite their teeth on an archtop.
 For Bill Collings that was no different.
-Although not often built and usually requiring a custom order, the AT-16, AT-16 Deluxe, AT-17, and AT-18 archtops did become part of the Collings line.
+Although not often built and usually requiring a custom order, the AT-16, AT-16 Deluxe, AT-17, and AT-18 archtops did become part of the Collings line, even though the AT-18 never seems to have gotten its own webpage.
 Other variations, even more rarely seen, are the AT-00 or any of the above models with an oval soundhole instead of f-holes or s-holes.
-Some of them have a pickup, e.g. a Kent Armstrong Handwound Floating PAF, but many do not.
+Some of them have a pickup but many do not.
 It goes without saying only the highest quality tonewoods and materials are used for these rarities and each one receives a lot of attention.
 In general, construction of these archtops involved a lot of Bill’s personal effort, if not being build by him completely.
-Unsurprisingly given the model designation, the top and back grained ivoroid bound cutaway body is 17” wide, has a length of 20¼”, i.e. slightly shorter than the AT-16, and a depth of 3”, built out of a fully-carved premium Sitka spruce top with fully-hollow X-bracing and bound s-holes, bound ebony pickguard, ebony adjustable bridge, and fully-carved highly figured maple back and sides.
-The premium figured maple neck has an archtop C-shape profile and matching finish.
-The 14”-26” compound radius ebony fingerboard has grained ivoroid binding and modern double parallelogram inlays.
-With a 11116“ wide bone nut, the scale length is 25½”.
-The bound deluxe flared haircut headstock has an ebony veneer on both font and back, an ebony truss rod cover, modern triple parallelogram inlay, and Schaller gold plated tuning machines w/tab, either with ebony or ivoroid buttons.
-The whole guitar has a gorgeous high-gloss nitrocellulose lacquer sunburst finish.
+Unsurprisingly given the model designation, the top and back grained ivoroid bound cutaway body is 17” wide, has a length of 20¼”, i.e. slightly shorter than the AT-16, and a depth of 3”, built out of a fully-carved premium solid spruce top, i.e. for this guitar’s age either Adirondack or European. with fully-hollow X-bracing and bound s-holes, bound ebony pickguard, custom floating ebony bridge and tailpiece, and fully-carved highly figured maple back and sides.
+The premium figured maple neck has an archtop C-shape profile.
+The 14”-26” compound radius ebony fingerboard has grained ivoroid binding and Mother-of-Pearl (MOP) double parallelogram inlays.
+With a 111⁄16“ wide bone nut, the scale length is 25½”.
+The bound deluxe flared “Haircut” headstock has an ebony veneer on both font and back, MOP triple parallelogram inlay, MOP logo, an ebony truss rod cover, and Schaller gold plated tuning machines w/tab, either with ebony or ivoroid buttons.
+The whole guitar has a high-gloss nitrocellulose lacquer finish, either a gorgeous sunburst or natural.
 With all this, the total length comes to 42”.
 Note that what has been described here is a typical appearance of an AT-17.
 Since every build is special, with many possible customizations and Bill’s personal involvement, many an AT-17 may (and will) differ from this.
-At the time of writing (Halloween 2025) Collings does not take any archtop orders.
-However, the AT-17 is still listed on their website:
+Although still included in the February 2025 price list, where an official Collings dealer is asked to inquire for the actual price, sometime during that year Collings stopped taking orders for any AT model, as is explicitly stated at the top of the current AT-17 page on their website (visit link below).
+The oldest snapshot mentioning the AT-17, and its then list price of $13,500, is from 1999 but does not provide any specs.
+A 2016 snapshot of the production AT-16 on the old Collings website can be found here.

 Collings AT-17